-A clear approach and school cycle is in place to identify and respond to SEN. Teachers who identify that a pupil may require targeted support will complete a Senco referral form following at least one cycle of the graduated approach as outlined in The Code of Practice (DfE & DoH, 2015:6.44).
-Where progress continues to be less than expected the class or subject teacher, working with the SENCO, should assess whether the child has SEN. Further observations and assessments are likely to take place and a discussion will be held to plan the appropriate approach.
-Parents will be involved and kept up to date at each stage of the cycle.
+A clear approach and school cycle is in place to identify and respond to SEND.
+Teachers who identify that a pupil may require targeted support will complete a SENCo referral form following at least one cycle of the graduated approach as outlined in The Code of Practice (DfE & DoH, 2015:6.44).
+Where progress continues to be less than expected the class or subject teacher, working with the SENCo, should assess whether the child has special educational needs or a disability.
+Further observations and assessments are likely to take place and a discussion will be held to plan the appropriate approach.
+Parents/carers will be involved and kept up to date at each stage of the cycle.
 Provision will then be put into place, where required, to further support the pupil and regular assessments will be carried out to measure the impact this had made to the pupils' development and learning.
 All forms of support will be reviewed regularly through either provision mapping, their individual learning plan or an EHCP.
 All information will be logged on our Provision Map software.